Eastwell, Leicestershire: Iron ore quarrying

-The quarrying was done by hand with the aid of explosives at first but steam diggers were introduced from 1915 and diesel machines from 1936.
+The quarrying was done by hand at first but steam diggers were introduced from 1915 and diesel machines from 1936.

-As at 1988 some of the quarry buildings remained.
+In 1988 some of the quarry buildings remained.
 The road bridge over the tramway at White Lodge was still there and quarry faces remained in two places east of the Waltham Road.
 Elsewhere the fields are smoothed over but sunken.
 Two of the Eastwell Tramway locomotives survive, Lord Granby and Nancy in working order at the Cavan and Leitrim Railway.